Phoenix club (sports)

 In some cases, phoenix clubs retain the name of the club which they replaced, implying a continuation from the former team.
 In other cases, name changes occur, perhaps due to proprietorial ownership of the old club's name.
-An American football example is the Cleveland Browns, the original franchise of which moved to Baltimore in 1995 to become the Baltimore Ravens.
-However, the NFL stipulated that, as part of the move, the franchise would not be able to keep the history and records of the Browns, a cornerstone NFL franchise.
-In 1999, the "new" Browns were granted an expansion franchise and were awarded all of the former team's history by the league, even though the extant Ravens had the original Browns players and personnel.
-The league and club view the Browns as one single team with a sporting hiatus.

-The term does not include teams that have relocated as a going concern, and/or have been renamed.
-Many of the former may list their founding date as the day they moved, but they are considered to be the same club and therefore cannot be seen as a phoenix, unless their previous entity has officially folded.
+An essential element of a phoenix club is that it is a legally separate entity from the original.
+A counter example is the American football Cleveland Browns, the football organization of which moved to Baltimore in 1995 to become the Baltimore Ravens.
+The NFL stipulated that, as a condition of allowing the move, the Ravens would have to relinquish any claim to the history and records of the Browns, one of the twelve "old guard" NFL franchises.
+As such, the Ravens technically entered the NFL as an expansion team.
+While the Browns franchise was deemed to have "suspended operations" for three years, in 1999 it was sold to new ownership and was recognized by the league to own all of the pre-1996 Browns' history, even though the extant Ravens had acquired the contracts of that team's players and personnel.
+The league and club thus recognize the Browns as one single team, albeit with a sporting hiatus, making the Browns not a phoenix club.

-However, because there is no single, universally-accepted definition, ascribing the term phoenix club can be disputed depending on the criteria used.
+Because there is no single, universally-accepted definition, ascribing the term phoenix club can be disputed depending on the criteria used.
 Furthermore, there may be changes in what each country's football governing body and legal system defines as a phoenix club rather than resurrected club.